Azure/azure-documentdb-datamigrationtool/README.md

 ### <a id="Overviewl"></a>Overview

-The Data Migration tool is an open-source solution that imports data to Azure Cosmos DB from a variety of sources, including:
+The Data migration tool is an open-source solution that imports data to Azure Cosmos DB from a variety of sources, including:

 * JSON files
 * CSV files